Westlake-AI/openmixup/README.md

 ## Overview of Model Zoo

-Please refer to [Mixup Benchmarks](docs/en/mixup_benchmarks) for the benchmarking results of existing mixup methods, and [Model Zoos](docs/en/model_zoos) for comprehensive collection of mainstream backbones and self-supervised algorithms.
-We also provide the paper lists of [Awesome Mixups](docs/en/awesome_mixups) for your reference.
-Checkpoints and training logs will be updated soon!
+Please run experiments or find results on each config page.
+Refer to [Mixup Benchmarks](docs/en/mixup_benchmarks) for the benchmarking results of mixup methods, and [Model Zoos](docs/en/model_zoos) for a comprehensive collection of mainstream backbones and self-supervised algorithms.
+We also provide the paper lists of [Awesome Mixups](docs/en/awesome_mixups) and [Awesome MIM](docs/en/awesome_selfsup/MIM.md) for your reference.
+Checkpoints and training logs are on updating!

 * Backbone architectures for supervised image classification on ImageNet.